jpb06/nx-front-poc/docs/react-hook-form.md

   })
   .refine(({ password, confirmPassword }) => password === confirmPassword, {
     // Our custom error message
-    message: "Passwords do not match!",
+    message: 'Passwords do not match!',
     // The impacted field; in this example, the error message will be displayed for the `confirmPassword` input
-    path: ["confirmPassword"],
+    path: ['confirmPassword'],
   });
 ```